-For the planning context (when this matters, where it fits in the wider mitigation menu, the cost of getting it wrong), the sister page is the IHT Decision Framework for UK Landlords.
-The CGT side of any property gift, which runs in parallel to the IHT analysis here, is at CGT on Gifting Property to Family Members.
+For when this matters, where it fits in the wider mitigation menu and the cost of getting it wrong, see the IHT Decision Framework for UK Landlords.
+Every property gift also has a CGT side running alongside the IHT analysis, covered in CGT on Gifting Property to Family Members.

 The statute in one paragraph: what s.102 actually does